Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

 ### Vertical Accuracy (Z): KD-Tree Inverse Distance Weighting

 **Logic:** For DEM (DSM/DTM) outputs, the true elevation at a checkpoint's exact coordinate can be read directly from the raster via bilinear sampling.
-For LAS point clouds, there is no continuous surface to sample — only discrete points scattered irregularly in space.
+For LAS point clouds, there is no continuous surface to sample, only discrete points scattered irregularly in space.
 The nearest single point is not necessarily representative, so we instead query the 5 nearest neighbours and weight them by inverse distance.

 ```
 DEFINE sample_las_elevation(point_cloud, checkpoint_coordinate, search_radius):